-Here at Holy Trinity we take the issue of online safety very seriously for our students, staff and parents as can be seen in our Online Safety and Social Media Policy.
+Here at Holy Trinity we take the issue of online safety very seriously for our students, staff and parents.

 The CEOP button above enables children and young people on this site to report suspicious individuals or behavior directly to law enforcement quickly and easily.
 The reports go directly to the intelligence centre and the team analyze, assess and take appropriate action according to the perceived risk and threat to an individual child.

 To help keep our students safe in school we deliver lessons on keeping safe on the internet, we have an up to date security and filter system in school and we participate in the annual Safer Internet Day event held in February.

 Here are some super website links to help you find e-safety information and resources:

 Thinkuknow Website – this is a great site.

 All the latest information on the sites you like to visit, mobiles and new technology.
 Find out what’s good, what’s not and what you can do about it.
 If you look after young people there’s an area for you too.
 Most importantly, there’s also a place which anyone can use to report if they feel uncomfortable or worried about someone they are chatting to online.

 If you’re between 8 and 11, you probably know a lot about using the internet.

 ‘THINKUKNOW’ have created resources to show you what is good, look at what’s not and show you ways you can get yourself out of bad situations.

 There is also advice for parents and carers of children in Primary school, covering questions such as: